-Low Carb Pumpkin Spice Bagels made with pumpkin puree and seasonal spices!
+Low carb pumpkin bagels made with pumpkin puree and seasonal spices!
 Keto fat head dough is the base ingredients keeping each bagel under 5 carbs!

 If there is a will, there is a way!
-And after multiple recipe tweaks I now have a keto friendly Low Carb Pumpkin Spice Bagel to share!
+And after multiple recipe tweaks I now have a keto friendly pumpkin bagels to share!

 The latest internet rage for the low carb community is to turn that dough into keto friendly bagels!
 Yum, right?
 Wholesome Yum has some gorgeous plain low carb bagels and after seeing those beauties I went to work on some Fall flavored bagels!

 Not your typical bagel recipe!